bmcphail05/5-Theory/PITCHME.md

 ---
 ### Social Network Analysis
-- An approach that suggests patterns of relations more than their content have consequences for individuals, groups and societies.
+- An approach that suggests patterns of relations have consequences for individuals, groups and societies.

 ![socialnetwork](img/network.jpg)